 Why I picked this book?

-To understand better what has changed for common citizens and how it affects us directly and indirectly, I choose to read and find out.
+To better understand what has changed for common citizens and how it affects us directly and indirectly, I choose to read and find out.

 The Book